 What does this look like across the school?

 Foundation stage profile

-Children continue to be assessed in the reception where staff will add information to an assessment profile for each individual.
+Children continue to be assessed in Reception where staff will add information to an assessment profile for each individual.
 Insights will be shared at parent consultation meetings.
-In September 2015 all reception children will have a baseline assessment as outlined in the Governments latest guidance.

 Year One phonic check

 Most children in Year 1 will participate in a phonics check.
 This assessment will be administered by their class teacher.
 Results are included within the Year 1 end of term report.